revuwem/time-tracking-dashboard/README.md

 - practice Typescript
 - how to implement dark/light mode switch using React and TailwindCSS
 - how to implement custom animations using TailwindCSS
-- how to implement styles concerning about motion and appearance user settings
+- how to implement styles considering motion and appearance user settings
 - how to implement delay in fetch requests

 ### Continued development